adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP47CERT1
 Certificate of less than one academic year in Mechanic And Repair Technologies/Technicians.
-Cert. less than one academic yr in Mechanic & Repair Technologies/Technicians.
+Cert. <1 academic yr in Mechanic & Repair Technologies/Technicians.

 CIP47CERT2
 Certificate of at least one but less than two academic years in Mechanic And Repair Technologies/Technicians.
-Cert. at least one but less than two academicyrs in Mechanic & Repair Technologies/Technicians.
+Cert. >1<2 academicyrs in Mechanic & Repair Technologies/Technicians.

 CIP47ASSOC
 Associate degree in Mechanic And Repair Technologies/Technicians.
 Assoc. deg. in Mechanic & Repair Technologies/Technicians.

 CIP47CERT4
-Award of more than two but less than four academic years in Mechanic And Repair Technologies/Technicians.
+Award of at least two but less than four academic years in Mechanic And Repair Technologies/Technicians.
-Award more than two but less than four academicyrs in Mechanic & Repair Technologies/Technicians.
+Award >2<4 academicyrs in Mechanic & Repair Technologies/Technicians.

 CIP47BACHL
 Bachelor's degree in Mechanic And Repair Technologies/Technicians.